 |Virgin Atlantic Flying Club|

 Points are also worth 25% more when redeeming for travel through the Ultimate Rewards portal.
-So you can apply points towards flights, hotels, car rentals, and more, at the rate of 1.25 cents per point.
+You can apply points towards flights, hotels, car rentals, and more, at the rate of 1.25 cents per point.

 For example, you could transfer 30,000 points to World of Hyatt for a free night redemption at the Park Hyatt Maldives.